-On entry into Year 12 students are placed into a tutor group with a Form Tutor who will monitor their progress and help support students, especially helping new students to settle into life in Kendrick Sixth Form.
+On entry into Year 12 students are placed into a tutor group with a Form Tutor who will monitor their progress and help support students, especially helping new students to settle into life in Kendrick School Sixth Form.
 There is no home study in Year 12.

-In Year 13 students move to the Sixth Form building and are allocated a UCAS mentor - a member of staff dedicated to supporting them individually through the UCAS process and who will coordinate their reference.
+In Year 13 students are allocated a UCAS mentor - a member of staff dedicated to supporting them individually through the UCAS process and who will coordinate their reference.
 Support for applying to university is well-established and is outstanding.
 Students will have the opportunity to read and approve their reference before it is sent to UCAS.
 Home study for Year 13 is minimal and will not begin before February Half Term.